infinite-dao/collector-matching/README.md

 - review and improve the code:

     - compare name matching algorithm (<https://github.com/nielsklazenga/avh-collectors/cosine_similarity.ipynb> ⇌ `nearest_neighbour`)

-- improve name matching if own source data contain a full name, this can be matched against WikiData (perhaps parsed) `itemLabel`, which is mostly the full name
+    - improve name matching if own source data containing a full name, this can be matched against WikiData (perhaps parsed) `itemLabel`, which is mostly the full name, also fine tuning (k-neighbour: Number of neighbors required for each sample by default for :meth:`kneighbors` queries (originally 5).)

-- add other example data sets: Meise, Naturalis
-- add time matching as well
+- review life time matching

     - matching including `eventDate` (i.e. sampling date in this case; read https://www.gbif.org/data-quality-requirements-occurrences#dcEventDate)
     - floruit time span of person
     - recorded date of museum sample if no life data of the person are available ?occurrence.txt → eventDate? (see https://www.gbif.org/developer/occurrence section “Query parameters explained”

-- add a conclusion of matching results and/or comparison or a short summary (the important points)
+- review scoring/rating
+- review DarwinCore attribution output (e.g. provided columns)